Settings

 That means records cannot be automatically declassified after N years because the effort to redact every document created N years ago would be extreme.

-jamal-kumar 10 months ago
+jamal-kumar a year ago

 This is pretty damn interesting, it's definitely the earliest example of a computer intrusion incident response report that I've ever seen.
 These reports detail stuff he was doing in 1980/1981 at the earliest I can see just skimming the top few pages.
 His own side of this particular chapter of his history is maybe worth a read, maybe not - he was known for embellishments: